roma-glushko/roma-glushko.github.io/content/thoughts/360-review-is-dead/index.md

 The rule #3: **no one needs to hear your feedback, if you don't spend some time to think about possible suggestions**.
 Your peer simply may not know how to improve weak points you are pointing.
 Take your feedback to the next level by suggesting possible and actionable ways to improve.
 It could be your personal experience, book you read or course you passed that helped you.
 All of this is valuable and necessary additions to your feedback.

 The rule #4: **facilitate feedbacks in your environment**.
-Establish culture of appreciation for the feedback and educate people on how to give feedback for others.
-No one should be worry to give a feedback to no one in a team.
+Establish culture of appreciation the feedback and educate people on how to properly give feedback for others.
+No one should be worry to give a feedback to no one else in a team.
 Feedback should be flowing back and forth pretty freely throughout the working process.
 This is how the healthy team's feedback looks like.

 People around you came from different backgrounds and have different experience.
 Frequently, they are smarter and wiser, than you.
 So be sure to listen to their advice and learn from them.
 This is a unique opportunity you should not miss!